You can set up a domain-wide routing policy for inbound messages using Default routing.

 For more information about configuring split delivery, catch-all addresses, and other routing options, see Email routing and delivery.

-Note: Default routing takes lower precedence than other advanced Gmail settings, such as Content compliance or Attachment compliance.Configuring a Default routing setting for a domain
+Note: Default routing takes lower precedence than other advanced Gmail settings, such as Content compliance or Attachment compliance.Configure a default routing setting for a domain

 From the Admin console Home page, go to AppsG SuiteGmailAdvanced settings.